MaxiSim/Tp4_33661_34334_34337_34498/README.md

 # Tp_final

-To start, the user needs to install the modules needed for the program to work.
+-- To start, the user needs to install the modules needed for the program to work.

     1) cd path/to/Tp_final-main (or open the folder directly in the terminal)

     2) Install the dependencies:
        pip install -r requirements.txt

-3) Install it with pip:
-    $ pip install .

 -- The user will use a parser which receives different types of files and will analyze those files in order to produce a song.
 The files needed include: